Loops and legs: ABJM amplitudes from $f$-graphs: Introduction

 A remarkable feature of the squared amplitudes/cross-sections is a hidden $S_{n+L}$ permutation symmetry which unifies these objects with different $n$ and $L$.
 As discovered in~\cite{He:2025zen}, there exists a single object $F_N(x_1,{\cdots},x_N)$ which is symmetric in all $N{:=}n{+}L$ points, that packages squared amplitudes, $M_n^{(L)}$, with different $n,L$ (unifying ``loops and legs''); the latter are obtained by taking $n$-gon lightlike limits similar to SYM case~\cite{Bourjaily:2016evz}:

 where $\sigma_n{:=}x_{12}^2x_{23}^2{\cdots}x_{n1}^2$, and taking the $n$-gon lightlike residue, $x_{i,i{+}1}^2=0$ for $i=1,\cdots, n$, is denoted as Res$_{n-{\rm gon}}$.
 The remarkable property that $F_N$ is invariant under $S_N$ permutation of $x_1,{\cdots},x_N$ means that it admits a representation in terms of {\it $f$-graphs} (with weight-$3$ for ABJM, as opposed to those weight-$4$ ones in SYM)~\cite{Eden:2011we,He:2025zen}.
-In ABJM theory, to manifest the vanishing of odd-particle amplitudes, its $f$-graph cannot contain odd-cycle, which leads to the important property that they must be weight-3 {\it bipartite graphs}~\footnote{The lowest-point $F_4{=}\frac12\, $ is an exception by being planar but not bipartite.
+In ABJM theory, to manifest the vanishing of odd-particle amplitudes, its $f$-graphs cannot contain odd cycles and therefore must be bipartite.
+On the other hand, dual conformal invariance in $D=3$ requires the integrand to have conformal weight 3 at each point, which implies that the valency of each vertex in the $f$-graph is 3.
+Combining these two constraints, the $f$-graphs are thus weight-3 {\it bipartite graphs}.~\footnote{The lowest-point $F_4{=}\frac12\, $ is an exception by being planar but not bipartite.
 This is similar to SYM where $F_{N\geq6}^{\rm SYM}$ are planar but $F_5^{\rm SYM}$ is nonplanar.} where each solid line $i-j$ denotes the pole $x_{ij}^2$ in the denominator and dashed line $i-j$ denotes an $x_{ij}^2$ factor in the numerator; the $S_N$ permutation invariance indicates that we must sum over all possible labeling to obtain the rational function associated with any $f$-graph.
 For example, at $N=6$, the only possible bipartite graph is the following $\mathrm{K}_{3,3}$ graph and

 where the second line is the three-dimensional double triangle integral, which evaluates to elliptic polylogarithm functions as computed in~\cite{He:2023qld}, and the last line is nothing but squared triangles.
 After taking the lightlike limit, it gives the four-point two-loop and six-point tree-level squared amplitudes, respectively: